Indian hedgehog (protein): Function

 The Indian hedgehog protein is one of three proteins in the mammalian hedgehog family, the others being desert hedgehog (DHH) and sonic hedgehog (SHH).
 It is involved in chondrocyte differentiation, proliferation and maturation especially during endochondral ossification.
 It regulates its effects by feedback control of parathyroid hormone-related peptide (PTHrP).

-Indian Hedge Hog, (Ihh) is one of three signaling molecules from the Hedgehog (Hh) gene family.
+Indian Hedgehog (Ihh) is one of three signaling molecules from the Hedgehog (Hh) gene family.
 Genes of the Hh family, Sonic Hedgehog (Shh), Desert Hedgehog (Dhh) and Ihh regulate several fetal developmental processes.
 The Ihh homolog is involved in the formation of chondrocytes during the development of limbs.
 The protein is released by small, non-proliferating, mature chondrocytes during endochondral ossification.
 Recently, Ihh mutations are shown to cause brachydactyly type A1 (BDA1), the first Mendelian autosomal dominant disorder in humans to be recorded.
 There are seven known mutations to Ihh that cause BDA1.
 Of particular interest, are mutations involving the E95 residue, which is thought to be involved with proper signaling mechanisms between Ihh and its receptors.
 In a mouse model, mice with mutations to the E95 residue were found to have abnormalities to their digits.

 Ihh may also be involved in endometrial cell differentiation and implantation.
 Studies have shown progesterone to upregulate Ihh expression in the murine endometrium, suggesting a role in implantation.
 Ihh is suspected to be involved in the downstream regulation of other signaling molecules that are known to play a role in murine implantation.
 Mouse models involving Ihh null mice demonstrated failure of attachment and decidualization.